Labour Law FAQs

-Normally a unionize employee cannot sue their employment for breaching their employment rights because those rights are governed by the employees collective agreement.
+Normally a unionized employee cannot sue their employers for breaching their employment rights because those rights are governed by the employees’ collective agreement.
 Therefore, a unionized employee can file a grievance against their employer according to the grievance process under their collective agreement.
 If the grievance process is unsuccessful at resolving the issue, the next step is arbitration.

 If you are employed in a “closed shop” workplace, you must be a union member to be hired and employed.
 In other words, the employment itself is conditioned on the employee’s membership in the union.